Easy Homemade Torrone | Soft & Chewy Italian Nougat

 Notes

-• Use Wafer Paper: I didn’t use it in my recipe, but I highly recommend wafer paper to line the torrone.
-It prevents sticking and makes slicing much easier!
+• Use Wafer Paper: I didn’t use it in this recipe, but I highly recommend lining the pan with edible wafer paper.
+It prevents sticking and makes slicing much easier.

 • Clean bowl: Make sure your bowl is very clean and grease-free, otherwise you might have issues with making the meringue, remember, fat is the enemy of meringue.